 Close to the Hockley Viaduct we found the eleven mile sign.
 The marshals didn’t need to tell us where to go next.
 We passed under the old railway arch and onto the old Twyford road.
 Now we were on the Itchen Navigation, at least for a little while.

 In my excitement at seeing the old canal I took an accidental photograph of the path.
 It may not be the best photograph I’ve even ever taken but it certainly captured the moment.

 On we went with the hill beside us.
 Soon we were on Domum Road where we passed the twelve mile marker and the marshals waved us on to College Walk.
 Last time this was where things got tricky, mostly because someone had removed the route markers.
 Today the markers were still up but I didn’t need them.
 For once I knew exactly where I was going.

-At intervals along the route we’d passed marshals and all had cheered encouragement as we went by but I knew there were some very special marshals in the city centre.
-When we got to the end of College Street we met up with the first of them.
+At intervals along the route we’d passed marshals and all had cheered encouragement as we went by but when we got to the end of College Street we met up with the first of the city centre marshals.
 The welcome we got was so loud you’d have thought we were the winners of the race, not the last people heading for the finish line.

-On the corner of Great Minster Street there were more of them and these ones were even louder.
+On the corner of Great Minster Street there were even louder marshals.
 Unwisely, someone had given Sarah Min a megaphone and she was using it to full effect.
 For someone so small she certainly can make a lot of noise.

 Please see my copyright information before you copy or use any of the above words or pictures. * Members of the Itchen Spitfires Running Club may copy and use any of the above photos.